 "A great many people would like to know that," laughed Mr. Grayson.
 "Most of them, I suppose, so that they could amass great wealth.
 Fortunately for the world, nothing so definite is made known.
-This is to be strictly a preparatory period.
+This is to be strictly a preparatory period - mankind preparing to enter into the coming Golden Age.